 The local anaesthetic is normally given a few minutes before the operation but may be earlier as its effects will last several hours.

-In theatre your hand will be cleaned with an anti-septic solution.
+Your hand will be cleaned with an anti-septic solution.
 After that sterile sheets cover your arm and keep the hand clean.

 You will be given some pain killers to take home.
 You will be given instructions on how to care for your dressings and sutures following your operation.
 After about 2 weeks you can get the wound wet